What is RadioDJ?

 Will RadioDJ work on Windows 10?

-Yes RadioDJ works rather well on Windows 10 with very few issues.
+Yes RadioDJ works great on Windows 10 with very few issues.
 Unlike other radio automation programs that have “compatibility” issues.

 What are the minimum specifications to run RadioDJ on a PC?

-RadioDJ runs on standard PC hardware with at least 1000 MHz CPU and 512 MB RAM, but hopefully your system will have a bit more than that to ensure everything runs smoothly.
+RadioDJ isn’t resource intensive so will run on hardware with 1GHz CPU and 1GB RAM, but hopefully your system will have a bit more than that to ensure everything runs smoothly.